lenny-vigeon-dev/modernize-legacy-cobol-app/README.md

 - Test plan: [legacy_cobol_app/TESTPLAN.md](./legacy_cobol_app/TESTPLAN.md)

 # COBOL to Python Migration Guide
-# COBOL to Python Migration

-# COBOL to Python Migration Guide

 This document explains the process and decisions made during the migration of the legacy COBOL account management system to a modern Python implementation.